-- A. A custodian shall fulfill a request for access to case records as promptly as possible under the circumstances existing at the time of the request. - B. If a custodian cannot fulfill the request promptly or at all, the custodian shall inform the requestor of the specific reason(s) why access to the information is being delayed or denied. - C. If a custodian denies a written request for access, the denial shall be in writing. - D. Except as provided in Subsection E, relief from a custodian's written denial may be sought by filing a motion or application with the court for which the custodian maintains the records. - E. Relief from a magisterial district court may be sought by filing an appeal with the president judge of the judicial district or the president judge's designee.
-Relief from a written denial by the Philadelphia Municipal Court may be sought by filing a motion with the president judge of Philadelphia Municipal Court or the president judge's designee.
+- A. A custodian shall fulfill a request for access to case records as promptly as possible under the circumstances existing at the time of the request. - B. If a custodian cannot fulfill the request promptly or at all, the custodian shall inform the requestor of the specific reason(s) why access to the information is being delayed or denied. - C. If a custodian denies a written request for access, the denial shall be in writing. - D. Relief from a custodian's written denial may be sought by filing a motion or application with the court for which the custodian maintains the records.